Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 doubles = map(double, nums)
 print(list(doubles)) # outputs : [2, 4, 6, 8, 10]
 ```
-Because the map function returns a map object, we use the `list` function to convert it to a list.
+>You may have noticed a call to the `list` function in the print statement.
+Because the map function returns a map object, you must use the list function to convert it to a list.

 ## Lambda functions